ImbueProgram/imbue-program-docs/program/frontend/level-1/README.md

 - Understanding http requests
   - fetch API
   - ajax
-- What si an API
+- What is an API
   - Basic knowledge

 If you are ready, let's [start](program/frontend/level-1/EXERCISES.md)